MicaApps/DiskInfo/README.md

 ## Known issues
-- Updating data **is** working, but the updates are not reflected on the UI. **Will fix very soon!** (You can see the updates if you restart the app!)
-- Debugging for winui3 is not working.
+- Debugging for winui3 under admin privilege is not fully working.
 For developments' convenience, it normally runs without admin previledges.
 (This will change when it's publish to store)
 - More features coming!

 <details>